 This date was chosen by French humanitarian and one of ILEP’s founding fathers, Raoul Follereau, in 1953, because it was the third Sunday from Epiphany in the Catholic calendar.
 This is when the Catholic Church reads the story of the Gospel where Jesus meets and heals a person with leprosy.

 World Leprosy Day will be observed on Sunday 28th January 2018.
 This year’s theme will be preventing disabilities in girls and boys affected with leprosy.

-ILEP Members can still access resources and information relating to World Leprosy Day 2017.
+ILEP Members can now access information and materials about World Leprosy Day 2018.